 Wondering exactly what fire wardens’ responsibilities are?
 We’ve got all the information you need to know.

 A fire warden’s key responsibilities can be divided into two types of responsibilities: proactive and reactive.
+This dual role ensures both the continual prevention of fire hazards and a coordinated, safe response should an incident occur.

 Proactive responsibilities refer to the planning and tasks carried out to reduce the risk of fire in the workplace and are therefore preventative measures.
 These are usually carried out day-to-day and consist of regular checks to ensure all safety protocols and procedures are in place and being adhered to.
+This constant vigilance is crucial for maintaining a high level of fire safety and ensures your business is compliant with the latest UK fire safety law.

 Responsibilities will vary depending on the business, but will almost always include:

 Reactive responsibilities are those that are carried out in the event of a fire.
 They are therefore reactive responses to the situation and this is where fire warden training is essential.
+The warden’s ability to remain calm and follow protocol is key to saving lives, as effective training has been shown to reduce evacuation times significantly, according to studies on emergency response protocols.

 Depending on the business and building, reactive responsibilities of the fire warden can include: